Movement for the Emancipation of the Niger Delta: 2013

 August 15: Pirates hijacked the Saint Kitts and Nevis flagged oil vessel MT Notre.
 The pirates were able to keep the entire crew hostage for 4 days until a Nigerian Navy vessel intercepted the ship and killed 12 pirates while 4 surrendered peacefully.

+2025

+In early 2025, MEND took part in attacks on oil infrastructure in Bayelsa State, with some of these attacks being framed as a form of opposition to Nigerian President Bola Tinubu.